nfdi4cat/voc4cat/README.md

 The idea is that every author gets their own range of IDs to consume.
 This allows independent work and avoids using the same ID repeatedly.

-In addition, HTML-documentation is created automatically and published on GitHub-pages.

-- The general url is `https://{gh-org-name}.github.io/{repository-name}/{vocabulary-name}/`
+The voc4cat-template implements automatic storage of different versions of the vocabularies in gh-pages:

+ - `dev` - Directory with artifacts built from the most recent commit to the main branch.
+ - `latest` - Directory with all files built for the latest release.
+ - `vYYYY-MM-DD` (for example `v2023-08-16`) - Directory with all files built for the release with this tag.

+For all versions, multiple files are stored (see https://github.com/nfdi4cat/voc4cat-template/issues/11#issuecomment-1680592185 for details).
+The correct version string is automatically inserted to all build artifacts.
+For `dev`, the first eight characters of the commit hash are used as version (for example `v_fadfa5f9`).

+- Taking into account the above scheme, the url for the artifacts for the `dev` version in gh-pages is `https://{gh-org-name}.github.io/{repository-name}/dev/{vocabulary-name}/`
-- In repository `nfdi4cat/voc4cat-template` the vocabulary `vocab_example` is documented at [https://nfdi4cat.github.io/voc4cat-template/vocab_example/](https://nfdi4cat.github.io/voc4cat-template/vocab_example/)
+- For example, in repository `nfdi4cat/voc4cat-template` the vocabulary `vocab_example` is documented at [https://nfdi4cat.github.io/voc4cat-template/dev/vocab_example/](https://nfdi4cat.github.io/voc4cat-template/dev/vocab_example/)

 ### Creating vocabularies for catalysis or catalytic reaction engineering

 Please strongly consider contributing to [voc4cat](https://github.com/nfdi4cat/voc4cat) instead of creating your own.